-Ransomware is a type of malicious software cyber criminals use to block you from accessing your own data.
+Ransomware is a type of malicious software cybercriminals use to block you from accessing your own data.
 The digital extortionists encrypt the files on your system and add extensions to the attacked data and hold it “hostage” until the demanded ransom is paid.
-After the initial infection, the ransomware may attempt to spread throughout your network to shared drives, servers, attached computers, and other accessible systems.
-If the ransom demands are not met within the cyber crooks timeframe, the system or encrypted data remains unavailable, or your data may be deleted by the software, and the decryption key obliterated.
-So to answer the question, “What is Ransomware?”
-Ransomware is a potential nightmare for unprepared IT administrators.
+During the initial infection, the ransomware may attempt to spread throughout your network to shared drives, servers, attached computers and other accessible systems.
+Modern ransomware has been seen building in periods of dormancy or gestation.
+During this time, the cybercriminals extort company data or other PII and the malware has the potential to be backed up along with legitimate data, invalidating the use of backups for recovery.
+If the ransom demands are not met within the timeframe – the system or encrypted data remains unavailable, data may be deleted by the software and the decryption key obliterated.
+Extortion is increasingly common and in the event an organization refuses to pay the ransom, stolen data may be leaked or sold on the dark web.
+In short, ransomware is a potential nightmare for unprepared IT administrators.

 How Ransomware Works

 Ransomware enters your network in a variety of ways, the most popular is a download via a spam email attachment.
 The download then launches the ransomware program that attacks your system.
 Other forms of entry include social engineering, downloads of malicious software from the web that can be direct from a site or by clicking on “malvertising,” fake ads that unleash the ransomware.
 The malware can also be spread through chat messages or even removable USB drives.